tapani-hopkins/wasps2kotka/README.md

 > cct1- 141022

+> skanssiM3s2

 The job of this package is to go through all of these labels, and detect that:
 - label 1 is from sample I1-17 and is a male
 - label 2 is a canopy fogged male collected at Tiputini 22 October 1998
 - label 3 is an Ugandan wasp from sample CCT1-141022
+- label 4 is a Skanssi wasp from sample skanssiM3s2

 .. and then pack all of the data (from labels and their associated samples) into a Kotka upload file.